PALab/place/sphinx/backend_tutorial.rst

 bit of a special value because it is not likely to change very often, but it is not likely to be the same for every computer.
 It is for this reason that PLACE has a configuration API called PlaceConfig.
-Think of it as a storage location for setting that shouldn't be in the webapp, because they will almost always have the same value.
+Think of it as a storage location for settings that shouldn't be in the webapp, because they will almost always have the same value.

 PLACE manages this file for you.
 It is always located in your Linux home